Bernhoven Hospital – The Netherlands

 “The first patient with COVID-19 was admitted to the Diospi Suyana hospital.
 He had travelled some distance: 1200km on his way from Lima to Quillabamba.
 Passing through the village of Curahuasi, he stopped breathing.
 The staff of the local health station took a COVID quick test with a positive result.
 The staff of the state health system brought him to the missionary hospital.
 His saturation was 75% and he was gasping for air.
 Within seconds MRI-nurse, Melanie Friesen pushed the mobile X-ray machine onto the isolation ward.
 The pictures showed the characteristic alterations of the lung.
 Analysing the pictures with special software from Holland(CAD4COVID) confirmed the diagnosis.
 Now the patient is on oxygen and is getting all medications as prescribed by the protocol.”

-In Indonesia in particular, with a population of over 270 million people, the infectious nature of the corona virus is of particular concern.
+In Indonesia in particular, with a population of over 270 million people, the infectious nature of the coronavirus is of particular concern.
 To combat the pandemic, there is a need for technological innovations that can help to make a difference.

 The Faculty of Medicine at Universitas Indonesia and Dr. Cipto Mangunkusumo National General Hospital have worked out a two-phased validation study to validate the performance of the CAD4COVID software, as well as its potential use case to combat COVID-19 in Indonesia.

-The first phase of the validation study has recently been completed, after which the organisations have concluded: “The initial utilization of the AI toolbox at our hospital demonstrates that CAD4COVID has the potential to be implemented as a screening tool to detect suspected individuals of COVID-19 as it exhibits potential correlation with RT-PCR result.
+The first phase of the validation study has recently been completed, after which the organizations have concluded: “The initial utilization of the AI toolbox at our hospital demonstrates that CAD4COVID has the potential to be implemented as a screening tool to detect suspected individuals of COVID-19 as it exhibits potential correlation with RT-PCR result.
 We recommend its usage in a resource-constrained environment.”

 Hospital Angeles Lindavista – Mexico